rangsimanketkaew/AWS-HPC/README.md

 **Note that these notes should be read from top to bottom.**

-## Getting started and quick launching AWS EC2 instance
+## Getting started and quickly launching an AWS EC2 instance

 - [What is AWS EC2?](https://www.google.com/search?q=what+is+aws+ec2&rlz=1C1CHBF_enTH823TH823&oq=what+is+AWS+EC2)
 - [Creating your first compute node on AWS EC2](aws/create-aws-ec2-instance.md)